Feversham Lane, Glastonbury, BA6 9LP

 ABOUT THE SERVICE

-This service is run by Dr Juliet Balfour, who has been a GP at Glastonbury Surgery for many years and is a British Menopause Society recognised menopause specialist with the Advanced Certificate in Menopause Care.
+This service was founded by Dr Juliet Balfour, who has been a GP at Glastonbury Surgery for many years and is a British Menopause Society recognised menopause specialist with the Advanced Certificate in Menopause Care.
 She is also a member of the BMS Medical Advisory Council.
 She is a BMS menopause trainer but already has a long waiting list of those seeking a trainer so is not adding any more clinicians to this list.

 Dr Sophie Aldridge is working alongside Dr Balfour at the clinic and is training to become a menopause specialist.